Metrics That Matter: 5 Key KPIs for Professional Services Firms

 Though, it’s worth noting that utilization shouldn’t be analyzed in a vacuum.

-Instead, you’ll want to track this metric against things like total revenue, revenue by billable resource, backlog value, the sales pipeline, client satisfaction, etc. to get more detailed insights into your performance.
+Instead, you’ll want to track utilization against things like total revenue, revenue by billable resource, backlog value, the sales pipeline, client satisfaction, etc. to get more detailed insights into your performance.

 Utilization goals must also be set with different, and often competing needs in mind.
 Think — revenue, retention, skills development, and your growth strategy.
 They should also strike a balance between short and long-term goals.